 Why is this lab exercise useful; where can the results be used in engineering design/industry?
 1. 2.
-3. Starting with the Bernoulli Equation, show how the volume flow rate from an orifice is calculated: From your experimental settings, can you From your experimental results, can you calculate the theoretical volume flow rate? calculate the actual/measured flow rate?
+3. Starting with the Bernoulli Equation, show how the volume flow rate from an orifice is calculated: From your experimental settings, can you calculate the theoretical volume flow rate?
+From your experimental results, can you calculate the actual/measured flow rate?
 How does the theory compare to experiment?
 Why is it different?
 How do your findings compare to literature ?
 What can you conclude from this lab exercise?
-Ho w do your findings relate to engineering design?
-Please note that this experimental report summar ry is not a substitute for full and comprehensive
+How v do your findings relate to engineering design?

 Module (s) B58EE, B58EF-Mech.
 Eng.
 Sci.
-5, 6 Year
+5, 6 Year 2

 Subject Semester (s)

-Fluid Mechanics 1 and 2
+Fluid Mechanics 1 and 2 ́

-Laboratory Title
+Laboratory Title Lab Responsible Person

-Pipe Friction
+Pipe Friction Dr. Tadhg O'Donovan